 - We need to remember that the ancient world was a harsh and violent place.
 Life was cheap.
-Slavery was common.
+Slavery was commonplace.
 I only half-jokingly ask my students to imagine living in the world of Conan the Barbarian.
 God has to deal with us as we are, not as we wish we were. - In the ancient world, the kings were also the supreme warriors and commanders.
 Thus, we should expect that because the God of Israel was also to be their king, it is God who fills the role of warrior and commander.
-YHWH commands the armies that conquer Canaan; so long as the people follow YHWH's battle plans, they succeed.
 This imagery carries over to the New Testament as well.
-In
+In Revelation, for example, Jesus is the divine warrior on the white horse, commanding the angel armies.
+It surprises people to learn that the "Lord of Hosts" is a military title; "hosts" is an old word for armies. - For the ancients, the gods were the first cause of nearly all that happened.
+It rained because the gods made it rain.
+The tree fell on your neighbor because he had made the gods angry.
+They had little conception of so-called "natural" causes of anything and this ignorance shaped their understanding of God.
+We have to let the ancient people be ancient and not pretend they had our scientific knowledge. - There are countless examples in the Old Testament of God's love and mercy.
+Two of my favorites are Hosea 2:13-15 and Micah 6:6-8, both written hundreds of years before Jesus.
+Once you learn how to see them, the Hebrew Scriptures are filled with signposts to the full nature of God we see in Jesus.